sgunadhya/blog/content/posts/patterns_system_design.md

 ## Distributed Systems Design Patterns
 Reading technical papers on Systems by big tech companies give you an impression that the problems are unique to each of them.
-For example, Chubby, Zookeeper, and Etcd are systems design for starkly similar use cases but they differ in their implementations and constraints.
+For example, Chubby, Zookeeper, and Etcd are systems designed for starkly similar use cases but they differ in their implementations and constraints.
 [Patterns of Distributed Systems](https://martinfowler.com/articles/patterns-of-distributed-systems/ "Patterns of Distributed Systems") is a collection of patterns that condenses patterns for implementing such distributed system primitives like Replication logs.

 The Application Developers rarely get an insight into the underpinnings of distributed system primitives like a config store, but knowing the primitives and options available give them